-“Have you ever seen a sky so blue?” asked Ann as we were assembling for the tour of the Highland Center on Monday the sixteenth.
+“Have you ever seen a sky so blue?” asked Ann as we were assembling for the tour of the Highland Center on Monday the sixteenth of November.
 Even by Prescott’s high standards for blue skies, this one was deep blue.
 The temperature, as she had promised in the GDO announcement, was inching close to the 70 degree mark.
 It was a glorious day to be outside.
 A huge map of Arizona and its many environmental zones covered the table.

 Highlands Center’s Educational Director Sarah Vincent was tracing for Stephen the path coatimundi travel as they move from from the mountains of Mexico to the national forests around Prescott.
 Unsurprisingly, Stephen had gotten the time wrong and was there half an hour early.

 As we were assembling, Leslie Allward built on the them, and we learned that the part of Arizona in which we live is world renowned for its environmental diversity.
 The Highland Center itself was sited to embody that diversity with grassland, chaparral, woodland, and riparian habitats.
 The topic of altitude, being a crucial component in determining characteristics of a biome arose.
 Ruth Lysak cheerfully looked up the altitude of the center and establish that it stood at 5560 ft above sea level.
 Sarah recommended a drive up Walker road to Senator Highway where, at a higher elevations, one would see native maples with flaming red seasonal foliage.